slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 For example, if I were an attractive woman—just empathizing here—I would maybe write in my notes: "no 5' 5" guys with deeply seated trauma and medically induced hair loss"—to be extra sure that such a creepo doesn't approach me.

-(In reality, I would probably write "Anything goes.").
+(In reality, I would probably write, "Anything goes.").

 ### Love Starvation